cold-storage/glo.sh/2017/apex-set-id-from-external-id.md

-# Salesforce APEX Set Id from External Id
+# Salesforce Set Ids in a List from External Ids

-Sometimes you want to update objects if they exist and fail if they don't.
-In this case you can't upsert on the external id.
-You have to set the id from a lookup on the external id.
+In Salesforce migrations and integrations, sometimes you want to update objects if they exist and do nothing or fail if they don't.

+Upsert would be nice, but there's no way to tell upsert, "Hey do nothing or fail if this object doesn't exist."

-This will do the trick.
+This Salesforce APEX code will do the trick.

+Might be nice to add optional parameter to remove the item from the list if there's no existing object in Salesforce.

 ```java
 //